 Three months later, on February 29, 1956, President Giovanni Gronchi of Italy and Signora Gronchi came to the Court and were "given the same treatment as the Uruguay party."
 By a memorandum, the Chief Justice informed the Associates that "[t]he Court will meet the President of Italy and his wife in the Conference Room in robes at 11:45."
-Because the Justices were supposed to be robed at that time anyway and ready to take their seats in the Courtroom for oral argument a few minutes later, the Chief's memo was more informative than imperative.
-Later in the day, Gronchi, the second President of the Italian Republic, who was on a state visit from February 27-March 2, 1956, addressed the U.S. Congress.
+Be-

 On May 18, 1956, President Achmad Sukarno of Indonesia, one of the charismatic leaders of Afro-Asian nationalism, met the Court in the Conference Room during the last day of a three-day state visit.
-The first President of the Republic of Indonesia, Sukarno held that position from August 17, 1945, the day he proclaimed Indonesia's independence, until he was deposed in 1968.
+66 The first President of the Republic of Indonesia, Sukarno held that position from August 17, 1945, the day he proclaimed Indonesia's independence, until he was deposed in 1968.
 To help bolster his tenure, Sukarno proclaimed himself President for life in 1963, although his critics contend that he remained in office only during good behavior.

-As noted above, in December 1956, Prime Minister Nehru of India attended the first dinner for a foreign ruler at the Supreme Court, an event that received the most press coverage of any of the Court's honoring of international dignitaries.
+As noted above, in December 1956, Prime Minister Nehru of India attended the first dinner for a foreign ruler at the Supreme Court, an event that received the most press coverage of any of the Court's honoring of international dignitaries.67

 In the following year, on May 9, 1957, President Ngo Dinh Diem of the Republic of Vietnam met with Chief Justice Warren and Justices Douglas, Burton, and Stanley Reed for tea and a tour of the building led by Douglas.
 At that time, Diem had been engaged in a campaign of arresting political opponents in South Vietnam, and it may have been in protest against such activity that several of the Justices chose not to attend the tea.
-Later in the day, as part of a state visit, Diem addressed the U.S. Congress.

-Sultan Mohamed V, King of Morocco, was the guest of the Chief Justice at a luncheon at Court on November 26, 1957 with eight Justices in attendance.
-Justice Minton was ill and unable to attend.
-The King was in Washington on a four-day state visit to the United States, during which he met with President Eisenhower.
-The King had requested specifically that music from the Broadway musical "The King and I" not be included in the entertainment at the state dinner at the White House.
+Later in the day, as part of a state visit, Diem addressed the U.S. Congress.68 that music from the Broadway musical "The King and I" not be included in the entertainment at the state dinner at the White House.
 Apparently, he did not like some of the lyrics.
 In February 1956, he had successfully negotiated with France for the independence of Morocco, and in 1957 he had taken the title of King.
 From 1927 to 1953 he had been Sultan of Morocco, and in that role he played host to Allied leaders in a conference that mapped out significant strategy for World War II.
 In January 1943, United Kingdom Prime Minister Winston Churchill, Roosevelt, and French President Charles de Gaulle met for four days in the Casablanca suburb of Anfa, where they first agreed on the demand for the "unconditional surrender" of the Axis powers.
 One of the highlights of the conference was a dinner party hosted by President Roosevelt in honor of Sultan Mohammed V. This recognition of the Moroccan sovereign as host of the conference and as a ruler of importance by President Roosevelt gave credibility to Moroccan aspirations for independence.
 Mohammed reigned as King of Morocco from 1957 through 1961, when he was succeeded by his son, Moulay Hassan, who became Hassan II.